Jucys-Murphy elements for Soergel bimodules: Determinant formula

 Thus the determinant $ \det \langle \cdot, \cdot \rangle_{ s} $ of $ \langle \cdot, \cdot \rangle_{ s} $ is 1 and $ \Delta_{\underline{ { s} { s} }}({ s} ) $ is irreducible, even in specializations.

-The billinear forms we are here considering coincide with the intersection forms from [JW] and [Wi], see also [EW] in the bimodule setting, where there are more examples to be found.
+The billinear forms we are here considering coincide with the intersection forms from \cite{JW} and \cite{Wi}, see also \cite{EW} in the bimodule setting.
 In these references, the forms are further decomposed using the grading.
 Our diagonalization methods, to be explained next, only work in the ungraded case.